Mathics3/mathics-development-guide/docs/extending/code-overview/evaluation.rst

 * ``Evaluate[]``
 * ``Unevaluated[]``

-also specify which elements wich are evaluated or not before rewriting and function application.
+also specify which elements which are evaluated or not before rewriting and function application.

 At the end of this, variables ``head``, ``attributes`` (of head), and ``elements`` (of the expression) are set.